Call us at 302-542-3755 or email at [email protected]

 I live in Maryland.
 Can I get a permit?

-Maryland concealed carry permits are quite elusive!
-Maryland residents must meet very specific and demanding criteria to be eligible for a permit.
+Absolutely!
+Maryland Wear and Carry permits are issued to anyone who meets the State requirements.
 To check eligibility and apply click here.
-For the masses who cannot get a MD permit, there are options.
 If you travel in other jurisdictions frequently, you may be able to use the reciprocity program to your benefit by getting an out of State permit.
 For MD residents who frequent Delaware, I suggest a Utah CFP non-resident permit.

 I have a criminal record.
 Can I still get a permit?